-The Aerospace Corporation is a national nonprofit corporation that operates a federally funded research and development center and has more than 4,000 employees.
-With major locations in El Segundo, Calif., Albuquerque, N.M., Colorado Springs, Colo., and Washington, D.C., Aerospace addresses complex problems across the space enterprise and other areas of national significance through agility, innovation, and objective technical leadership.
+The Aerospace Corporation is a national nonprofit corporation that operates a federally funded research and development center and has more than 4,600 employees.
+With major locations in Chantilly, Virginia; El Segundo, California; Albuquerque, New Mexico; and Colorado Springs, Colorado, Aerospace addresses complex problems across the space enterprise and other areas of national and international significance through agility, innovation, and objective technical leadership.
 For more information, visit www.aerospace.org.